Robert Sorin is a real estate partner resident in Fried Frank's New York office. He joined the Firm as a partner in 1997.

 Richard has been highly recognized by Chambers USA as one of the country’s leading real estate lawyers.
-He has been ranked by Chambers in “Band 1” in Real Estate Nationwide for 2013 (the year such rankings began) and 2014 and in “Band 1” for Real Estate Finance in New York each year from 2009 through 2014.
-He has also been recognized as a Leading Lawyer in Legal 500 for Real Estate and was named by Best Lawyers as its Real Estate Litigation Lawyer of the Year in New York City in 2013.
+He has been ranked by Chambers in “Band 1” in Real Estate Nationwide for 2013 (the year such rankings began) through 2016 and in “Band 1” for Real Estate Finance in New York each year from 2009 through 2016.
+He has also been recognized as a Leading Lawyer in The Legal 500 for Real Estate and was named by Best Lawyers as its Real Estate Litigation Lawyer of the Year in New York City in 2013.

 Courtney Capute is a partner at Venable LLP and is a member of Venable's management board.
 Ms. Capute maintains both a CMBS special servicing practice as a longtime member of Venable's Special Servicing Group, anchoring the real estate side of that practice, as well as a more traditional real estate transactional practice with a focus on hospitality work.
 Her special servicing work focuses on the restructuring of troubled CMBS loans as well as note sales, discounted payoff agreements, deed in lieu of oreclosure agreements and the disposition of REO property.
 Representative clients include CWCapital Asset Management LLC and LNR Partners, LLC.

 Greg Cross is a partner at Venable LLP and the chair of its Bankruptcy and